Skip to main content

 Post-print is the final version of a scholarly document, and includes revisions after any comments from the specialists, or without comments, if the original document has been accepted.

-Publisher's version/PDFis the final published version with the publisher's or journal's logo, layout and page numbers.
-In most cases this version is not allowed to be included in a thesis .
+Publisher's version or Version-of-Record (VoR) is the final published version with the publisher's or journal's logo, layout and page numbers.

 Self-archiving: Depositing an article in full text or submitting a thesis in NVA.

-(NVA) is a joint national solution for research information and knowledge archives.
+Norwegian Research Information Repository (NVA) is a joint national solution for research information and knowledge repositories.
 The service provides an overview of Norwegian research, makes publications openly available and facilitates the reuse of metadata.
-The service is a tool for researchers and research communities in Norway to register and profile publications (scientific and other), projects and competence profiles.
+The service is a tool for researchers and research communities in Norway to register and to profile publications (academic and other), projects and competence profiles.

 The deadline for registering all scientific works published in 2025 is 31 January 2026.

-All scientific publications and dissemination of research results at NMBU like scientific articles, monographs and anthologies (books), book chapter, conference proceedings and conference papers must be registered in NVA.
+All academic publications and dissemination of research results at NMBU e.g. articles, monographs and anthologies (books), book chapter, conference proceedings and conference papers must be registered in NVA.
 NVA also forms the basis for the reporting of publication points, which in turn determines part of the national budget.

 Employees and students that have published academic works must see to that:

-- The Norwegian Research Council requires that their project codes are registered in NVA (from 01.10.2017).
+• The Research Council of Norway (RCN) requires that their project codes are registered in NVA.

 NOTE: Approximately 60% of publications are automatically imported into NVA from the Scopus database.
 However, please check that all your publications for the current year are in NVA.
 Publications that are not automatically imported must be registered manually.